 WAITING LIST NAME DESCRIPTION OF PLANNED CHANGES TO WAITING LIST HCV Lottery The lottery is open two times per year.
+Arapahoe Court With the planned voluntary conversion, there is no plan to open the wait list in 2023.

 Section III: Proposed MTW Activities